loke0081/SC1015-Mini-Project/README.md

 ![dataset-cover](https://user-images.githubusercontent.com/131596968/233845346-e85664f9-8f66-49a6-a81c-2d967799bea1.jpeg)
 https://www.kaggle.com/datasets/harits/anime-database-2022

-# Our Project
-This is a data analysis project that aims to investigate the data science behind anime scores and the variables that may affect them.
-The project involves analyzing a dataset of anime shows, which includes information such as title, genre, episode count, release year, source material, licensors, producers, and user scores.

-The project is implemented in Python using the popular data analysis libraries Pandas and Matplotlib.
-The dataset is cleaned and preprocessed to handle missing values, data types, and inconsistencies.
-Various data analysis techniques are applied to gain insights into the relationship between anime scores and different variables, such as genre, episode count, release year, and licensors.

 # Main objectives
 Understand the distribution of anime scores and identify any trends or patterns Explore the relationship between anime scores and different variables